Frequently Asked Questions

 13. Q. What happens if a grand jury discovers mid-investigation that one of the jurors has a conflict of interest and should have been recused?

-A. The juror with the conflict of interest should be recused from the rest of the investigation and the writing and editing of the report and should not participate in any deliberations or vote on the matter.
-In addition, the jury should consult with its legal advisor to determine if the investigation is so tainted by the appearance of impropriety that the jury should terminate its investigation and forward its investigative file to the succeeding grand jury, as allowed under Penal Code section 924.4.
+A. The juror with the conflict of interest should be recused from the rest of the investigation and the writing and editing of the report.
+The recused juror should not participate in any deliberations or vote on the matter.
+In addition, the jury should consult with its legal advisor to determine if the investigation is so tainted by the appearance of impropriety that the jury should terminate its investigation and (upon a supermajority vote) forward its investigative file evidentiary materials to the succeeding grand jury, as allowed under Penal Code section 924.4.
 (See FAQ #16)

 14. Q. Can a grand jury vote to remove one or more of its members?

-A. No. While the grand jury or foreperson can recommend to the superior court the removal of a juror, only the court can take that action.
+A. No. While the grand jury or foreperson can recommend that the judge remove a juror, only the judge can take that action.

 15. Q. Can members of a grand jury be excluded from meetings of a committee of which they are not members?

-A. There is no authority in the Penal Code for limiting a grand juror’s participation based on committee assignment, unless the juror must be recused because of an actual or perceived bias or conflict of interest.
-Participation is therefore allowed, provided the grand jury has not restricted this right in its procedures manual.
+A. The Penal Code does not address the propriety of limiting a grand juror’s participation based on committee assignment, unless the juror must be recused because of an actual or perceived bias or conflict of interest.
+CGJA believes the jury may adopt a rule (on a supermajority vote) to allow for attendance at any meeting.
+Forepersons and pro tems are often designated as ex officio members of all committees.

 16. Q. What should the grand jury do with its confidential records and documents at the end of its term?

-A. The grand jury, on a supermajority vote, may pass to the succeeding grand jury confidential records, information or evidence related to one or more of the jury’s civil investigations.
+A. The grand jury, on a supermajority vote, may pass to the succeeding grand jury confidential records, information, or evidence it acquired during a civil investigation.
 (PC §924.4) This is usually done because the jury did not have time to complete an investigation on that topic.
-While the Penal Code does not mention records retention or destruction, CGJA recommends that those civil investigative files that are not passed forward be sealed and secured for at least one year or forwarded to the grand jury’s legal advisor so they can be available for the court to pass forward on its own directive, or for the legal advisor to defend against a possible defamation lawsuit.
-All other confidential documents, such as meeting minutes, should be shredded at the end of the term.
+The Penal Code does not mention records retention or destruction.
+However, CGJA recommends that those evidentiary materials that are not passed forward be sealed and secured for at least one year.
+This would enable the court to pass documents forward on its own directive.
+If a defamation lawsuit is threatened, the complete file on that investigation should be given to the jury’s legal advisor and held for two years.
+Confidential documents that are not passed forward, sealed, or given to the legal advisor should be shredded at the end of the term.
 Confidential documents kept electronically should be erased.
-Public domain documents may be kept in the grand jury’s library for the use by succeeding juries.
-Grand juries should consult with their legal advisors about document management and should consider adding a document management policy to their procedures manuals.

 17. Q. Is there a statutory requirement that grand juries keep or store their reports and the responses received in any particular location or for any particular length of time?